tliron/exceptional-c-exceptions/README.md

 Building and Running the Example
 --------------------------------

 We use [Waf](https://code.google.com/p/waf/) to build.
-You just need gcc and Python installed.
-Do this in a terminal:
+You Python installed for Waf to work, and of course a C compiler (tested with gcc).
+Build and run:

 		./waf configure
 		./waf build
 		build/example

-The example showcases POSIX threads and OpenMP.
-To keep things simple, it doesn't showcase SDL.
+The example showcases both POSIX threads and OpenMP.
+To keep things simple, it doesn't use SDL.
 If you want to build Exceptional C Exceptions with SDL support, just make sure to include the file "exception_scope_sdl.c" in your build.

 If you run "example" with any argument, it will also dump some nice and colorful Exceptional C Exceptions debug information to stderr.